bSI-InfraRoom/MVD-Infra-Test-Instructions/E2b1-ASTPC/README.md

 | IfcElementAssembly | TURNOUTPANEL  | 1       | 10      | IfcRail         | RAIL         |
 | IfcElementAssembly | TURNOUTPANEL  | 1       | 2       | IfcRail         | CHECKRAIL    |
 | IfcElementAssembly | TURNOUTPANEL  | 52      | 52      | IfcTrackElement | SLEEPER      |

+NOTE:
+- when **Minimum** and **Maximum** have the same value, it means exactly.
+Example: Minimum=Maximum=2, means that the assembly must aggregates exactly 2 elements of the requested type.
+- when **Maximum** is empty, it means unlimited.
+Example: Minimum=1; Maximum=empty, means that the assembly must aggregate 1 or more elements of the requested type.

 </details>